-Clinical Operation Solutions Team for each hospital consists of a COS Executive and online COS Faculty.
+Clinical Operation Solutions Team consists of a COS Executive and online COS Faculty.

 COS Executive - works with the hospital’s leadership team to ensure successful Programs.
 Quarterly meetings, either web-based or onsite, are scheduled to review Program status.
-The COS Executive is always available for hospital leadership and additional meetings are scheduled as needed.
+The COS Executive is always available for hospital leadership.

 COS Faculty – is assigned to each Learner and is responsible for interacting with and guiding the Learner throughout the Program.
-The COS Faculty member partners with the Onsite Coordinator, Manager, Preceptor and others to ensure a meaningful learning experience for each nurse.
+The COS Faculty member partners with the Onsite Coordinator to ensure a meaningful learning experience for each nurse.
 Using the leading-edge COS cloud-based platform, COS Faculty are available to help the nurse successfully complete assigned Modules, Simulations, Competencies and other experiences.
-They interact with the nurse in a variety of settings including Cohort Meetings, Virtual Office Hours and email communications.
+They interact with the nurse in a variety of settings including Cohort Conferences, Virtual Office Hours and email communications.

 Onsite Hospital Team consists of hospital's executive team, Onsite Coordinator, Department Manager, Preceptor/Mentor, Clinical Expert/Nurse Educator and others as identified.

 The Onsite Coordinator – functions as the hospital’s COS Liaison, provides Program oversight, and is responsible for the quality of the onsite experience.
 The Onsite Coordinator partners with COS Faculty to ensure each Learner is progressing as planned.
-The Onsite Coordinator and COS Faculty work together, using dashboards to monitor Learner progress, in order to promptly make Program corrections and to intervene as needed with Learners and other team members.
+The Onsite Coordinator and COS Faculty work together, using dashboards to monitor Learner progress and to intervene as needed with Learners and other team members.

-Department Manager – is key to the successful integration of the Learner and the Learner’s new skills and knowledge into the care team, extremely valuable in creating a Lifelong Learning environment.
+Department Manager – is key to the successful integration of the Learner and the Learner’s new skills and knowledge into the care team.

 Clinical Expert / Nurse Educator - may be identified for any COS Program.
 They would most often be associated with Competency Validation as the reviewer.
 They may also be involved in customizing the COS Program for the specific hospital.
 An example would be the Wound Care Nurse identifying hospital protocol and products to be added to COS module for that hospital.
 The Wound Care Nurse as Clinical Expert would create the material to be added to the COS course.
 COS Faculty would then publish that material in the COS module.

 COS has developed evidence-based programs delivered in a cutting edge virtual classroom that are accessible any time on all devices.
 Program courses are collections of learning modules, virtual simulations, and competency assignments.
-Learners are engaged in conversation using email coaching, web discussions, virtual office meetings, and more.
+Learners are engaged in conversation using email coaching, cohort conferences, and virtual office.

 Learn about COS 6 Guiding Principles: